LabVIEW-Community-CI-CD/open-source/Documentation/certifications/Streamlining-Open-Source-Contributions-and-Exam-Adjudication.md

    - Should there be a rotating membership (e.g., yearly) to prevent burnout and maintain impartiality?

 4. **Coordination with NI Certification Team**
-   - How do we maintain clarity on *who* handles *which* certification tasks, especially if disputes arise that go beyond technical merits (e.g., policy or code ownership issues)?
    - In what scenarios could the NI Certification Team *override* a third-party board decision, if ever?

 5. **Data Privacy & Confidentiality**